Dsangha01/NftPortfolio/README.md

 * Home Screen
    * User will enter there etherium address to vier their portfolio.
-   * Users will be able to view the top collection of the week..
+   * Users will be able to view the top collection of the week.

 * Inserting Address
    * This screen will show how the user is performing for their nft portfolio